kdeldycke/click-extra/docs/commands.md

 Notice how the options above are ordered in the help message.

 The default behavior of `@extra_command` (and its derivates decorators) is to order options in the way they are provided to the `params=` argument of the decorator.
-Then adds to that list the additional option decorators positionned after the `@extra_command` decorator.
+Then adds to that list the additional option decorators positioned after the `@extra_command` decorator.

 After that, there is a final [sorting step applied to options](https://kdeldycke.github.io/click-extra/commands.html#click_extra.commands.ExtraCommand).
 This is done by the `extra_option_at_end` option, which is `True` by default.